pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 layout: narrative
 ---

->&nbsp;{%- include pagebreak.html canvas=219 -%}This chapter has been subjected to criticism by the Bureau of Standards, and the Permanence and Durability Committee of the Technical Association of the Pulp and Paper Industry.
+> {% include pagebreak.html canvas=219 %} This chapter has been subjected to criticism by the Bureau of Standards, and the Permanence and Durability Committee of the Technical Association of the Pulp and Paper Industry.
     The latter body contested certain conclusions of the paper as originally submitted and has expressed a wish that the chapter be published as amended by then,